How to Become a Solicitor in the UK

 The apprenticeship begins September–December, the full-time vocational course at IPLS runs from January–December, and finally students resume their apprenticeship from January–August.

 Entry requirements and applications

 Entry requirements are a recognised law degree, or a non-law degree followed by a law conversion or graduate law degree.
 Check the approved courses on the IPLS website.
 Applications are made online from September to mid-November and students also sit an admissions test.
 International students must be able to prove their English language skills.

 In 2017/18, UK/EU fees are £9,350.

 Eligible students may be able to get a postgraduate loan.
 Another option is a Professional and Career Development Loan.
+Please note, the Career Development Loan scheme ends on 25 January 2019, apply before then if you intend to fund your studies via this route.
 Scholarships may be available from Queen’s University Belfast.

 As outlined above, in Northern Ireland the two-year apprenticeship starts before the vocational qualification and finishes after it.
 Apprenticeships are under a master; this is a qualified solicitor of seven years standing.
 Apprenticeships may be advertised on law firm websites, undergraduate noticeboards or by The Law Society.
 Students normally make direct contact with masters, sending them a detailed CV.
 The apprenticeship begins on the same day for all trainee solicitors.

 On completion of their apprenticeship, having passed all examinations, apprentice solicitors can apply for a Practising Certificate.
 Initially they cannot practise on their own or in partnership for at least two more years.